Glocal Series: Why the Holy Land?

-This is the last of the five-part series about the trip Mike, Missy and I took to the West Bank, with this part highlighting some significant reasons why Trinity Life Church (TLC) will be focusing its efforts on domain engagement in the West Bank.
+This is the last of the five-part series about the trip Mike, Missy and I took to the Holy Land, with this part highlighting some significant reasons why Trinity Life Church (TLC) will be focusing its efforts on domain engagement in the West Bank.

 Reason one: Calling

 In the New Testament, God uses the church to usher in His Kingdom, which

 means establishing His rule and reign.
 In other words, churches are called—set

 apart—by God, for this purpose.
 Making disciples, healing people, and resolving

 injustices are some ways that churches fulfill this.
 This mandate is unrestricted to

 geographic area.
 In fact, it’s quite the opposite.
 For instance, the Book of Acts